androidx/constraintlayout/constraintlayout/README.md

 ./localBuild.sh
 ```

-To generate the maven artifact, you then need to run:
+To generate the maven artifacts, you then need to run:

 ```bash
 ./gradlew dist